 The Reynolds School faculty and staff have more than doubled during his time as dean, and he has launched new academic programs in bilingual media, science communication, and media entrepreneurship, as well as creating the Reynolds Media Lab production center.
-Under Stavitsky’s leadership, the Reynolds School established the first journalism school partnership with NPR to train students for careers in public media, and was awarded the Online News Association’s Grand Prize for Innovation in Journalism Education.
+Under Stavitsky’s leadership, the Reynolds School received AEJMC’s Equity and Diversity Award, was awarded the Online News Association’s Grand Prize for Innovation in Journalism Education and established the first journalism school partnership with NPR to train students for careers in public media.
+In addition, the University’s public radio stations, KUNR and KNCJ, were brought under his direction.

 His scholarship on media policy and the digital transition in journalism has been published in leading academic journals, and he is author and co-author of books on public broadcasting ethics and history.
 The Library of Congress named Dean Stavitsky to the position of Distinguished Scholar to its Radio Preservation Task Force.

-Stavitsky is an elected member of the Executive Committee of the Association of Schools of Journalism and Mass Communication, serves on the Hearst Journalism Awards Steering Committee, and is a board member of the Nevada Broadcasters Foundation.
+Stavitsky was elected vice president of the Association of Schools of Journalism and Mass Communication, serves on the Hearst Journalism Awards Steering Committee, and is a board member of the Nevada Broadcasters Foundation.

 Stavitsky earned a bachelor’s degree in political science from the University of Wisconsin, Madison, and a master’s degree in journalism and a doctorate in communication from The Ohio State University.
 A native of New Jersey, he worked in broadcast journalism in Wisconsin and Ohio before beginning his career in the academy.